 It is a fine Sunday morning.
 The sun is shining on a windless, cloudless blue sky.
-The light frost last night kissed crops with the cold they need to be sweet and slow growing.
+The light frost last night kissed crops with the cold they need to be sweet and slow-growing.

-Late December and early January are historically our biggest roll of the farming dice.
+Late December 2011 and early January 2012 are historically our biggest roll of the farming dice.
 Deep freezes during this period can kill some crops outright.
 While some years we have ended up with empty pockets, so far 2012 has proven that the gamble of planting fields in November was a good bet, with dry and mild days.
-We picked our orange crop the day before the mid month freeze of 24 degrees.
+We picked our orange crop the day before the mid-month freeze of 24 degrees.
 Although the oranges weren’t perfectly sweet, we were able to harvest some beautiful fruit.
 We are probably pushing orange production here, as the farm lies in a little bit of a cold spot in the winter.
 Other crops have come through the cold looking green and healthy.
-Spinach, baby lettuce, greens, beets and carrots held steady.
-Sugar snap peas, asparagus, alliums (onions, green garlic and leeks) and broccoli passed through the cold nights and will also help fill your boxes in the spring.
+Spinach, baby lettuce, greens, beets, and carrots held steady.
+Sugar snap peas, asparagus, alliums (onions, green garlic, and leeks) and broccoli passed through the cold nights and will also help fill your boxes in the spring.

 The year has started as a contrast to last year.
-Because of low rainfall this fall and two very dry months, we were changing pipes and irrigating our fields and orchards for much of December and January.
+Because of low rainfall this fall and two very dry months, we were changing pipes and irrigating our fields and orchards for much of December 2011 and January 2012.
 This is the first time in 30 years that we have had to push water — two months of changing 30-foot aluminum sprinkler pipe.
 Frosty nights and cold dry days desiccated plants as they struggled to keep up with the drying conditions.
 Cover crops, hay crops and all of our vegetable crops were thirsty for a bit of moisture.
 Orchards require winter rainfall in order to have the deep moisture to sustain them in hot July weather.
 Even melons or tomatoes show stress when there is a lack of deep winter moisture.
 Until the last rain 10 days ago, we had the driest period on record.
 We get our water from both deep wells and directly from Cache Creek on the eastern border of our farm.
 Both systems are stressed at this point.
-There is a great deal of winter still to come and we can collectively hope for a very wet February or March.
+There is a great deal of winter still to come and we can collectively hope for a very wet February or March in 2012.

-In the larger picture, it will be difficult to make up the deficit in rainfall and snow pack that has left the Sierras far behind in the moisture needed to fill reservoirs, scour out streams and keep waterways healthy.
+In the larger picture, it will be difficult to make up the deficit in rainfall and snowpack that has left the Sierras far behind in the moisture needed to fill reservoirs, scour out streams and keep waterways healthy.
 The implications are profound.
 It is at this point, a year of growing uncertainty for Central Valley farmers about water supplies and shortages in an already over-allocated system.
 This requires mindful conservation on everyone’s part.